-Well MW-1A (downgradient from the UST dispenser) having the highest benzene concentration, has shown a general decrease in benzene concentrations from the maximum 94 μ g/L observed in January 2007 to the current concentration of 1.5 μ g/L (just 0.5 μ g/L above the drinking water standard).
-Concentrations in well MW-5B have been below the laboratory detection limit since October 2007.
-Benzene has not been detected above the laboratory detection limit in any of the other wells (with the exception of MW-5A which was destroyed in November 2007) since their installation in 2006.
+Historically well MW-1A (located downgradient of the former UST dispenser) has contained the highest benzene concentration.
+However, during this event, no benzene was detected above the laboratory detection limit in this well.
+Well MW-B, located just downgradient of this well, contained the only benzene detection during this monitoring event.
+This is the first time benzene has been detected in this well, indicating that the concentration may be attenuating across the site.
+Benzene has not been detected above the laboratory detection limit in any of the other wells (with the exception of MW-5A which was destroyed in November 2007) since their installation in 2006.MTBE and EDC

-MTBE and EDC

 Concentrations of MTBE have remained relatively stable in all of the wells in which it has been detected.
 MTBE has been detected at relatively higher concentrations in the shallower A-wells and has been the only detected contaminant in wells, MW-3A, MW-4A downgradient from the source area, demonstrating its high soluble mobility.
 EDC has been consistently detected in onsite wells MW-1B, MW-2B, and MW-3A since monitoring began.
+However, during this event detection were only noted in wells MW-1A and MW-1B.